Related Content

 The trains used on these three routes are Belgian IC trains, pictured above, which happen to have their journeys extended over the borders.

-For rail journeys between Belgium and The Netherlands they're a slower alternative to the Eurostar (formerly Thalys) trains as they're not high speed trains.
+For rail journeys between Belgium and The Netherlands they're a slower alternative to the Eurostar (formerly Thalys) trains and ECD trains, as they're not high speed trains.

 Although when the most heavily discounted tickets for the Eurostar (formerly Thalys) trains have sold out, they're (much) cheaper.